jessievandam/datasets_collision_flowchart/README.md

 A few additional notes on the datasets:
 - The calibrated measurements for the force/torque (F/T) sensor at the end-effector are only available in datasets 5, 8, 10, 11, 12, 13, 14 and 19.
 - The number of collisions in the table sum up to 425, while in the paper we refer to 416 experiments.
 Dataset 14, containing 9 collisions with the human arm, and dataset 6, where the last 3 collisions are also with a human arm, are not considered in the paper.
 No ground truth F/T sensor collision force is availble for these datasets, but the data can be used to test collision detection methods.
+- The number of collisions for dataset 13 is 22 in the table, but 23 in the .txt file.
+One of the collisions is incorrectly recorded in the ground truth F/T sensor data.
+This collision is shown in the estimated force, but not in the ground truth force.

 ![Table](table.jpg)